Nicky Bailey: Middlesbrough

 On 19 June 2010 the BBC claimed that Middlesbrough F.C. were set to sign Bailey for a fee of £1.4m.
 The deal was confirmed by both clubs on 24 June 2010, and Bailey was officially announced as a Middlesbrough player on 8 July.
 Bailey had a difficult start as a Middlesbrough player, however under new manager Tony Mowbray, Bailey was converted to a more defensive minded midfielder and became popular with the fans.
 His ongoing impressive form led to Bailey being nominated for the Championship player of the month in December 2011.

 Bailey scored his first goal for Middlesbrough against Burnley on 10 September 2011.
 Bailey then scored again in Middlesbrough's 2–1 home win against Southampton.
 Bailey scored on 21 August 2012, his third goal for Boro, again against Burnley in a 3–2 home win.
 Following injuries to Rhys Williams and Jonathan Woodgate, Bailey captained Boro three times in the 2012–13 season.
 Bailey's fourth Boro goal was a spectacular long shot in a 2–1 home defeat to Leicester City.
 At the end of the 2012–13 season Bailey's contract expired.

 Millwall

 Bailey joined Millwall on a two-year deal in July 2013.
 He suffered numerous injuries during his two years with the club, limiting him to 39 appearances.
-He was released at the end of the 2014–15 season following Milwall's relegation to League One.
+He was released at the end of the 2014–15 season following Millwall's relegation to League One.